mmmorris1975/aws-runas/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/mmmorris1975/aws-runas)](https://goreportcard.com/report/github.com/mmmorris1975/aws-runas)

 A friendly way to do AWS STS AssumeRole operations so you can perform AWS API actions using a particular set of permissions.
-Includes integration with roles requiring MFA authentication!
+Includes support for IAM user credentials and SAML SSO, including MFA for both!
 Works off of profile names configured in the AWS SDK configuration file.

 The tool will cache the credentials retrieved from AWS in order to minimize API calls to AWS, as well as minimize the entry of MFA codes (for roles requiring MFA).